-The act of crossing ones fingers is a common one to many ‘Western’ cultures but I had a little trouble once trying to explain it to some ‘Eastern’ English learners.
-I tried describe it in simple terms as a type of wishing someone ‘good-luck’ but later I realised that it’s actually more than that.
-It’s a kind of feeling, a wish of hope or good luck for yourself or someone else.
+The act of crossing ones fingers is a common one to many western cultures but I had a little trouble once trying to explain it to some eastern English learners.
+To describe it in simple terms I used it as an example of wishing someone ‘good-luck’ but later I realised that it’s actually more than that.
+It’s a feeling, a wish of hope or good luck for yourself or someone else.
 I then taught them the phrase – “I’ve got my fingers crossed for you” (and even toes for that extra oomph of luck!)

 The ‘crossing of fingers’ is said to date back hundreds of years when it was used to be a lot more common for people to hide their crossed fingers behind their back while lying.
 This was the best way we could discreetly represent a crucifix and when telling a tiny white lie, it was allowing God to witness it, instantly cleansing the fibber’s, saving a later trip to the confessional box.
-We’re all familiar with this use but I’d say people rarely do it nowadays.
+In this regards it’s similar to praying, for our own redemption or for the good outcome of another.

 For all intents and purposes it’s the Vietnamese equivalent of ‘flipping the bird’ or flashing an upright middle finger to some bastard who just pissed you off.
-But be cautious; it’s not used as casually as we do – it’s a highly offensive and aggressive display whatever the situation.
-I’ve also been warned that if you direct this to someone in anger be ready for a huge fight as the person on the receiving end will pretty quickly, get pretty.
-F#@king.
-Angry.
-Ie. Loud insults, punches and kicks ( hell, even a machete could make an appearance here).
+But be cautious it’s not used as casually as we do – it’s usually a highly offensive and aggressive display whatever the situation.
+I’ve also been warned that if you direct this to someone in anger be ready for a huge fight as the person on the receiving end will pretty quickly get upset.

 For now I’m not game to test the doubt I have in my friend and her words of wisdom.
 Next time some clown cuts me off in downtown Saigon I’ll be keeping both hands and fingers tightly on my bikes handle grips and just quietly swear to myself.